arhanashik/LinkPreview/README.md

 ## Changelog:
 ### 1.2.0
 ------------
-- New attributes: titleColor, descriptionColor, linkColor, originalLinkColor(For details check Parameters section)
+- New attributes: titleColor, descriptionColor, linkColor, originalLinkColor, shadowInside(For details check Parameters section)
 - Background color is changeable for all the cards
 - Default background color is changed from black to white.
 - Performance optimization